![]() |

 You can find more about Pragmatic Enterprise 2.0 here or in the the Slideshare presentation below, but the key ideas are:

-Overview of Pragmatic Enterprise 2.0
+Overview of Pragmatic Enterprise 2.0 Pragmatic Enterprise 2.0 Overview

 I rarely use this blog to comment on my business work but I do truly believe that this is an important advance for Enterprise 2.0.
-I'm pleased to say that our early previews to analysts and customers has been favorable so far, though certainly we are not positioning this as a silver bullet, just the highest quality approach that we could put together with our best effort.
+I’m pleased to say that our early previews to analysts and customers has been favorable so far, though certain we are not positioning this as a silver bullet, just the highest quality approach that we could put together with our best effort.
 I would also like to solicit input and questions in comments from all of you below for additional feedback and discussion.
-After all, it's about the community in the end.
-I'll be adding links and news coverage of this story below as it emerges.
+After all, it’s about the community in the end.
+I’ll be adding links and news coverage of this story below as it emerges.

 Resources | Press Coverage | Analysis: